 ESS2.
 Earth’s Systems

 7.MS-ESS2-2.
-Construct an explanation based on evidence for how Earth’s surface has changed over scales that range from microscopic to global in size.
+Construct an explanation based on evidence for how Earth’s surface has changed over scales that range from local to global in size.

 Clarification Statements:

-Examples of processes occurring over large spatial scales include plate motion and ice ages.
+Examples of processes occurring over large, global spatial scales include plate motion, formation of mountains and ocean basins, and ice ages.

-Examples of changes occurring over small spatial scales include earthquakes and seasonal weathering and erosion.
+Examples of changes occurring over small, local spatial scales include earthquakes and seasonal weathering and erosion.

 7.MS-ESS2-4.
 Develop a model to explain how the energy of the sun and Earth’s gravity drive the cycling of water, including changes of state, as it moves through multiple pathways in Earth’s hydrosphere.